 You can get involved in the public consultation process by giving feedback on the draft legislation and support materials by:

-These 3 videos will give you a quick and simple introduction to the purpose of having new draft legislation, explaining what it is, why we are working on it, and what it aims to do.
+The first 3 videos will give you a quick and simple introduction to the purpose of having new draft legislation, explaining what it is, why we are working on it, and what it aims to do.
 They will also explain how you can have your say during the public consultation.

 Video 1: Introduction to the proposed new system for managing and conserving Aboriginal cultural heritage in NSW.